aymanoid/voidimp-web/README.md

 ## Development

-Clone the repository into your system, make a `.env.local` file inside the project directory with the following data filled out.
+1. Clone the repository into your system.

+2. Make a `.env.local` file inside the project directory with the following data filled out.

 ```sh
 CMS_API_TOKEN=xxxxxxxxxxxxxxxxx # api token for your strapi instance